Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 In January 2020, the Norwegian Consumer Council (Forbrukerrådet) and noyb filed a complaint against Grindr for sharing user data, including GPS location, IP addresses, age, gender, and the fact someone used a gay dating app, with advertising partners without valid consent.
 The critical legal finding: simply being identifiable as a Grindr user constitutes disclosure of sexual orientation, which is Article 9 special category data.

-Datatilsynet fined Grindr NOK 65 million (~EUR 6.3 million) in December 2021.
+Datatilsynet fined Grindr NOK 65 million (about EUR 6.5 million) in December 2021.
 Grindr appealed.
 Three times.
 Lost every time.
 The Privacy Appeals Board upheld it in September 2023.
 Oslo District Court upheld it in July 2024.
-The Borgarting Court of Appeal upheld it in October 2025.
+The Borgarting Court of Appeal upheld it in October 2025, and no Supreme Court appeal has been reported since.
+That means 4 years of appeals bought Grindr nothing.

 Line Coll stated: "Consent is a tool for giving users control over their own personal data.
 If users are not made able to understand what they are consented to, or if they are not granted real freedom of choice, the consents are illusory."